-A wide variety of software packages are available on the HPC cluster.
+A wide variety of software packages are available on the Firebird HPC cluster.
 Instructions for specific packages are below, but you must take certain basic steps before using any of them.

 Working with files